Ways to get rid of depression

 If you feel uncomfortable joining a group specifically dedicated to depression, then look for other groups that interest you.
 There are book clubs, art groups, mom communities, religious organizations, video game fan clubs and all varieties of gatherings.
 There are even online communities that you can be a part of without ever leaving your home.
 Whatever your interests or hobbies, there is a community or group out there for you.

 Volunteering is one of the best ways to offer help to people that are in need.
 Surprisingly, research is showing that volunteering may also be one of the best ways to provide help to yourself.
 Helping others results in a happiness effect that spreads to everyone around.
-Volunteering builds social connections, breeds feelings of fulfillment and is good for your overall body and mind.
+Volunteering builds social connections, breeds feelings of fulfillment and is suitable for your overall body and mind.